-In May 2016, a report was submitted to Council Forum on 31 May 2016 for discussion prior to consideration by Council at its meeting to be held on 21 June 2016 for approval to release the Draft Active Reserve Master Plan for public comment.
+At the Council Forum on 31 May 2016 Report 3.4 City of Wanneroo Active Reserve Master Planning Report was submitted for discussion prior to consideration by Council at its meeting to be held on 21 June 2016 for approval to release the Draft Active Reserve Master Plan for public comment.

-Phase 5 of the consultation process will involve the release of the Active Reserves Master Plan Report for wider public consultation and comment.
-The completed report will be released for comment under the parameters of the City's Community Engagement Policy The consultation strategy for the study will be based upon consultation with the following Stakeholder Groups:
+The Active Reserves Master Plan Report was released for wider public consultation and comment for a period of 6 weeks from 5 July to 9 August 2016.
+The consultation strategy for the study was based upon consultation with the following Stakeholder Groups: